drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 // Spy on the class
 const spy = Spy(MyClass);

-// Call its method 3 times
+// Call its method with a specific set of args spy.doSomething("hello", true, ["world"]);
-spy.doSomething();
-spy.doSomething();
-spy.doSomething();

-// Verify that the spy's `doSomething()` method was called exactly 3 times.
+// Verify that the spy's `doSomething()` method was called with a specific set
-// Calling `.toBeCalled(3)` will throw an error if the `doSomething()` method
+// of args.
+Calling `.toBeCalledWithArgs(...)` will throw an error if the
+// `doSomething()` method was not called with the given args in the given order.
-// was not called exactly 3 times.
-Here, we are verifying that it was called
+// Here, we are verifying that it was called with "hello", true, and ["world"].
-// exactly 3 times.
-Since we called it 3 times above, this does not throw an
+// Since we called it with these args above, this does not throw an error. spy.verify("doSomething").toBeCalledWithArgs("hello", true, ["world"]);
-// error.
-spy.verify("doSomething").toBeCalled(3);

 // Here, we can see what happens if we verify that the `doSomething()` method
-// was called 5 times as opposed to 3.
+// was called with only 2 args.
 As you can see, we have to wrap it in a
 // try-catch because it will throw an error.
 In the `catch` block, we log the
-// error message -- seeing that `doSomething()` was not called 5 times. try {
+// error -- seeing that `doSomething()` was called with 3 args, not 2.
-  spy.verify("doSomething").toBeCalled(5);
+try {
+  spy.verify("doSomething").toBeCalledWithArgs("hello", true);
 } catch (error) {
-  console.log(error.message); // Outputs => Method "doSomething" was not called 5 time(s).

-  // ... or to see the full error: console.log(error);
+  console.log(error);
   //
-  //     VerificationError: Method "doSomething" was not called 5 time(s).
+  //     VerificationError: Method "doSomething" was called with 3 arg(s) instead of 2.
-  //         at file:///some_test.ts:32:29
+  //         at file:///some_test.ts:30:29
   //
   //     Verification Results:
-  //         Actual calls   -> 3
+  //         Actual call   -> ("hello"<string>, true<boolean>, ["world"]<object>)
-  //         Expected calls -> 5
+  //         Expected call -> ("hello"<string>, true<boolean>)
   //
+  //     Check the above "some_test.ts" file at/around line 30 for code like the following to fix this error:
+  //         .verify("doSomething").toBeCalledWithArgs("hello", true)
+  //
+}

+// Furthermore, we can see what happens if we verify that the `doSomething()`
+// method was called with 3 args, but one of them is incorrect.
+As you can see,
+// we have to wrap it in a try-catch because it will throw an error.
+In the
+// `catch` block, we log the error -- seeing that `doSomething()` should not
+// have received the `false` arg at parameter position 2. try {
+  spy.verify("doSomething").toBeCalledWithArgs("hello", false, ["world"]);
+} catch (error) {
+  console.log(error);
+  //
+  //     VerificationError: Method "doSomething" received unexpected arg `false<boolean>` at parameter position 2.
+  //         at file:///some_test.ts:52:29
+  //
+  //     Verification Results:
+  //         Actual call   -> ("hello"<string>, true<boolean>, ["world"]<object>)
+  //         Expected call -> ("hello"<string>, false<boolean>, ["world"]<object>)
+  //
-  //     Check the above "some_test.ts" file at/around line 32 for code like the following to fix this error:
+  //     Check the above "some_test.ts" file at/around line 52 for code like the following to fix this error:
-  //         .verify("doSomething").toBeCalled(5)
+  //         .verify("doSomething").toBeCalledWithArgs("hello", false, ["world"])
   //
 }
 ```